amalrkrishna/subway_time_prediction/README.md

 ## Result Analysis

 ## Implementation
+Shiny is an open source R package that provides an elegant and powerful web framework for building web applications using R. Here, shiny integrates the real-time MBTA predictions to show real time locations and next expected inbound and outbound arrival times using the implemented machine learning models.
 ![alt text](https://github.com/amalrkrishna/subway_time_prediction/blob/master/images/implementation.png)
+    a. **Route** – Gives you an option to filter based on MBTA Rapid transit routes.
+Example – Green-B, Red, Orange etc.
+    b. **Select your stop** – Gives you the option to select the stop for which you want to see the next inbound and outbound arrival times.
+Example – Boston University West, Park Street etc.
+    c. **Refresh Interval** – Update frequency for the map and the arrival times.
+    d. **Inbound, Outbound filters** – filters the map based on the entry.

 ## References
 [1] Dynamic Bus Arrival Time Prediction with Artificial Neural Networks, Journal of Transportation Engineering